NathanYoon/Pacman/README.md

 # Pacman

-An implementation of Pacman using python and pygame to play run game.py using the terminal
+An implementation of Pacman using python and pygame.

+To play run game.py using the terminal.

 # Requirements
 * Python